pluscloudopen/heat-templates/ghost-cms/README.md

 - [Duck DNS](https://www.duckdns.org/)
 - and many more

-In addition to the first template it updated/creates an DNS record for your sitename.
-Upon that record Ghost can automatically create a valid ssl certificate.
+In addition to the first template it updates/creates an DNS record for your sitename.
+With a dns record Ghost can automatically create a valid ssl certificate.

 Nothing else to do, you're ready to fire your first blog entry.